Documentation Index

 - Empty Party workflow: for suppliers or customers.

-status signal.
-Since GOBL already handles many of the validations in tax authorities lists, we recommend only implementing conditions which happen in your workflow with certain regularity and which should be handled automatically.
+Codes are generally text or numbers returned by providers.
+Only some steps will return codes along with their status signals.
+For example, the Send VERI*FACTU (Spain) step will return the error code as specified by the AEAT along with the KO status signal.
+Since GOBL already handles many of the validations in tax authorities lists, we recommend only implementing conditions which happen in your workflow with certain regularity and which should be automated.

 As an example, we will handle the case where a supplier is not registered in the taxpayer census by the AEAT: